-Your son or daughter has been invited to participate in Generate 2013, a unique gathering of young people to learn about, and create action on energy in Alberta.
-Inside Education is very excited about the opportunity for 20 schools from across Alberta to join together in beautiful Kananaskis Country for three days of sharing ideas and discussion.
+Your son or daughter has been invited to participate in Generate 2015, a unique gathering of young people to learn about, and create action on energy in Alberta.
+Inside Education is very excited about the opportunity for 20 schools from across Alberta to join together at the beautiful Banff Centre for three days of sharing ideas and discussion.

 You can find more details about the conference on this website or request them from your child’s teacher supervisor.
 We have addressed some further questions you may have below.

-Generate 2013 is an exciting next step where teachers and students are invited to learn together by adopting the role of “Energy Literacy Teams.”
+Generate 2015 is an exciting next step where teachers and students are invited to learn together by adopting the role of “Energy Leadership Teams.”
 They will learn with and from experts in the environmental community, industry, government and post secondary institutions.